EMWF Book Club: Indians on Vacation

 Thursday October 8, 8:00 - 9:00 p.m.
 EST (online)

-Register for the EMWF Book Club and enjoy conversation about the novel Indians on Vacation with fellow readers in the lead up to our main event: a live, all-star book club where some of your favourite authors (all fans of Thomas King) will discuss the book.
-Registered book club members can submit their questions for the panel ahead of time for a chance to ask them during the event.
-More details coming soon!
+Register for the EMWF Book Club and enjoy conversation about the novel Indians on Vacation with fellow readers in the lead up to our main event: a live, all-star book club featuring Terry Fallis, Drew Hayden Taylor and Karen McBride (all fans of Thomas King!).
+Registered book club members are invited to submit their questions for the panel ahead of time for a chance to ask them during the event!

 Indians on Vacation

 By Thomas King

 Meet Bird and Mimi in this brilliant new novel from one of Canada’s foremost authors.
 Inspired by a handful of old postcards sent by Uncle Leroy nearly a hundred years earlier, Bird and Mimi attempt to trace Mimi’s long-lost uncle and the family medicine bundle he took with him to Europe.